Inspiration – Biblefresh

 I have heard it said a number of times – often by the dogmatic – that the KJV or AV1611 is the only ‘proper translation’ of the Bible that is inspired by God or valid.
 I don’t entirely agree with this viewpoint – though there is no doubt it is a good translation, and one that should be used – but the question is whether it should be used exclusively.
-The ‘Biblefresh‘ initiative, which happened in 2011 to coincide with the 400th anniversary of the KJV further caused me to take a fresh look at that particular translation – and the BBC and others ran a number of programs and media articles on the history, relevance and importance of the KJV Bible in our history.
+The Biblefresh initiative, which coincided with the 400th anniversary of the KJV further caused me to take a fresh look at that particular translation – and the BBC and others ran a number of programs and media articles on the history, relevance and importance of the KJV Bible in our history.

 KJV – not perfect!

 In the end, I will always consider that the KJV has its fair share of difficulties (it can be difficult to read for one thing, and like many other translations was effectively ‘translated’ by a committee of theologians of the time and endorsed/adopted by the then King James) just as with other translations (some may say it has less faults), and that folks are free to read a number of different translations (but not all, I hasten to add – some are simply way off!).
 However, I don’t think you can assert that it is the ‘only true, valid translated inspired Word of God’.
 Afterall it has also been translated originally from the Greek and Hebrew – it is still, due to the world’s language limitations therefore not a ‘perfect’ translation, and open to wrong interpretation – even if it is one of the first, and in some ways a bit of a ‘miracle’ that it even happened in the first place.
 There is no doubt that the KJV is significant in terms of Christian literature let alone being an important translation of the Bible, which has survived for a large amount of printed history.

 There’s more than the KJV to choose from